When using functions with WordPress, you’ll sometimes need to get the URL of the page you’re currently on.

 Why Getting Page’s URL

-There are many reasons why to get a page’s link and it all depends on what the function is trying to achieve.
+There are many reasons to get a page’s link, depending on what the function tries to achieve.

-Other functions will need to get the URL of pages to display a related posts section below the blog post.
+Other popular functions will need the current URL to display related posts at the bottom of every blog post.

-Whatever the reason may be, getting the URL of the current page is a simple task and the next section will teach you exactly how.
+Whatever the reason, getting the current page URL is a simple task, and the next section will teach you exactly how.